-- A. A non-conforming sign may not be modified in any way that results in a more nonconforming condition. - B. Maintenance and repairs such as cleaning, painting, or replacing damaged structural portions of a non-conforming sign are allowed. - C. If a nonconforming sign is replaced by a new sign, the new sign shall conform to the requirements of this chapter. - D. If a sign is discontinued for a period of one year, the new sign will conform to the requirements of this chapter. - E. Any sign poles, frames or other means of support for a sign no longer in use shall be removed prior to approval of any new sign.
+- A. A non-conforming sign may not be modified in any way that results in a more non-conforming condition. - B. Maintenance and repairs such as cleaning, painting, or replacing damaged structural portions of a non-conforming sign are allowed. - C. If a nonconforming sign is replaced by a new sign, the new sign shall conform to the requirements of this chapter. - D. If a sign is discontinued for a period of one year, the new sign will conform to the requirements of this chapter. - E. Any sign poles, frames or other means of support for a sign no longer in use shall be removed prior to approval of any new sign. - F. If a sign is destroyed or removed by any cause, it shall be replaced by a conforming sign.